 The Modern Slavery Policy Unit

-The Modern Slavery Policy Unit, co-led by Justice and Care UK and the Centre the Social Justice, has been created with the core mission – to keep modern slavery at the top of the British political agenda to ensure we fight the crime appropriately.
+The Modern Slavery Policy Unit, co-led by Justice and Care UK and the Centre for Social Justice, has been created with the core mission – to keep modern slavery at the top of the British political agenda to ensure we fight the crime appropriately.
 This means better understanding of the nature and scale of modern slavery, increased investment and sophisticated national response to fight it appropriately.

 Keeping modern slavery at the top of the British political agenda.